NeuroDesk/neurocontainers/recipes/samsrfx/README.md

 ----------------------------------
-## samsrfx/toolVersion ##
+## samsrfx/v10 ##
-conn standalone with Matlab Compiler Runtime
+SamsrfX standalone with Matlab Compiler Runtime

 Example:
 ```
-/opt/samsrfx-toolVersion/samsrf/run_SamSrfX.sh /opt/MCR-2023b/R2023b/
+samsrfx
 ```

-More documentation can be found here:
+More documentation can be found here: https://github.com/samsrf/samsrf

-To run container outside of this environment: ml samsrfx/toolVersion
+To run container outside of this environment: ml samsrfx/v10

 ----------------------------------